-It is the learner's responsibility to ensure they have planned for and achieved the required 1,000 post-baccalaureate hours practice degree, please see Appendix C for how hours must be achieved.
+It is the learner's responsibility to ensure they have planned for and achieved the required 1,000 post-baccalaureate hours required to graduate.
+For students who do not have an advanced practice degree, please see Appendix C for how hours must be achieved.